gungor/d2d-challenge-service/README.md

 * Vehicle Deregistration: Vehicles are removed from system and their location updates do not take effect

 API for frontend
 * Vehicle Query: Query vehicles inside an area regarding their locations
-* Vehicle Query by id : Query a vehicle with registered UUID in order to retrieve its previous locations

 API for testing purposes
 * Table Truncation: In order to start test from scratch this function provided to truncate all application tables